 “develop and enhance programs in higher education for care and education professionals.
 Institutions of higher education…should review and revise the requirements and contents of programs for students pursuing qualification to practice as care and education professionals working with children from birth through age 8.
 Institutions of higher education should work with local practice communities to contribute a practice-based perspective to the design of higher education programs; to facilitate cross-institutional relationships that bolster the quality, availability, and accessibility of programs; and to facilitate the identification of appropriate and diverse field placements capable of contributing to the training of students.”

 View Institutions of Higher Education that Offer Early Childhood Education Degrees in a spreadsheet.

 View Institutes of Higher Education that Offer Early Childhood Education Degrees in a full-screen map.

 Data Collected from the Integrated Postsecondary Education System

 Faculty and staff in early childhood higher education are working hard to address the known issues and make improvements but there remains work to do to get Minnesota to a unified, statewide higher education system.

 One of the most promising efforts is Minnesota’s work to create “transfer pathways” for early childhood education.
-Minnesota State Transfer Pathways are designed so students can complete a specific associate degree at a Minnesota State college and transfer to a Minnesota State university to earn a bachelor’s degree without losing credits or taking extra courses.
+Minnesota State Transfer Pathways are designed so students can complete a specific associate degree at a Minnesota State college and transfer to a Minnesota State University to earn a bachelor’s degree without losing credits or taking extra courses.
 Transfer Pathways can be a great resource for saving time and money.
-E-lect, electronic learning for early childhood teachers, is another promising innovation that allows students to learn online.
+Electronic learning for early childhood teachers is another promising innovation that allows students to learn online.